-FUN FACT: In Japan, Pro Wrestling was known as Gokuaku Doumei Dump Matsumoto and consisted of entirely female wrestlers.
+FUN FACT: In Japan, Pro Wrestling was known as Gokuaku Doumei Dump Matsumoto and consisted of all female wrestlers.

 I mean, the original Mega Man box art is bad, but at least I can laugh at it…